PBFDOT Header

 The right lane at the intersection of the Merrill P. Barber Bridge and Indian River Boulevard has become a right-turn-only lane, to help facilitate traffic.
 The left lane will be the thru lane for motorists heading northbound on Indian River Boulevard.

-Indian River Boulevard between Royal Palm Pointe and the base of the Merrill P. Barber Bridge will have the northbound right turn lane closed around-the-clock beginning Tuesday, Jan.
-21, through May 30, for demolition of traffic island, signalization, lighting, striping, and barrier wall installation and turn lane lengthening.
+Indian River Boulevard between Royal Palm Pointe and the base of the Merrill P. Barber Bridge will have the northbound right turn lane closed around-the-clock through Friday, June 27, for demolition of traffic island, signalization, lighting, striping, and barrier wall installation and turn lane lengthening.

 1. State Road (SR) 5/US 1 Resurfacing Project from north of 12th Street to north of SR 60/ 20th Place